 The null hypothesis is the presupposition that there’s no relation between the two variables you’re testing.
 In other words, a specific change to the web page would make no difference to user behavior.

 A Type I error, also known as a false positive, occurs when one declares the null hypothesis to be false when it’s actually true.
 A Type II error, a false negative, occurs when the null hypothesis is accepted while in reality, the variation resulted in a distinct, measurable change.

 THE CHALLENGE OF AVOIDING ERRORS IN A/B TESTING

 Because we’re dealing with statistics and limited sample sizes, there’s no way to completely eliminate the chance of errors occurring, but there are ways to minimize the risk.
-In particle physics for example, the threshold for rejecting the null hypothesis is extreme to say the least.
-The discovery of the Higgs Boson was measured with an alpha value of 0.0000003, a 1 in 3.5 million chance that the data was observed by chance.
-But we don’t have the time, resources, or hadron colliders of CERN, so, what’s the best way to avoid these two types of errors?
+In particle physics, for example, the threshold for rejecting the null hypothesis is extreme to say the least.
+The discovery of the Higgs Boson was measured with an alpha value of 0.0000003, indicating a probability of one in 3.5 million that the data was observed by chance.
+But we don’t have the time, resources, or hadron colliders of CERN, so what’s the best way to avoid these two types of errors?

 In an A/A test, both versions of the web page served up to visitors are identical.
 In theory, both versions should elicit statistically similar actions from visitors.
 If you get the expected results from an A/A test, then you should be able to feel confident that your A/B test will produce accurate, meaningful data.

 This is where the idea of using two control groups for an A/B test comes in.
 An A/A/B test, the thinking goes, would allow us to simultaneously run a test and ensure that its outcome is not being impacted by outliers or anomalies in the control group.